 ESS1.
 Earth’s Place in the Universe

 5-ESS1-1.
-Use observations, first-hand and from various media, to argue that the sun is a star that appears larger and brighter than other stars because it is closer to the Earth.
+Use observations, first-hand and from various media, to argue that the Sun is a star that appears larger and brighter than other stars because it is closer to Earth.

 State Assessment Boundary: